University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 * Overrepresented sequences
 * Adapter Content
 # **Building a script**

-While we are only analysing three samples in this practical, bioinformaticians often have to analyse many samples at once.
+Bioinformaticians often analyse many samples at once.
 Instead of manually writing and running a command for each sample, we can build a script to automate it.

+Why?
+- Saves us time

 Let's build a script to trim and run fastqc on all three of our human samples.